ray-project/kuberay/docs/guidance/rayservice.md

 ### What is a RayService?

-The RayService is a new CR supported by KubeRay in v0.3.0.
+The RayService is a new custom resource (CR) supported by KubeRay in v0.3.0.

 A RayService manages 2 things:
 * RayCluster: Manages resources in kubernetes cluster.
-* Rey Serve Deployment Graph: Manages users' serve deployment graph.
+* Ray Serve Deployment Graph: Manages users' serve deployment graph.

 ### What does the RayService provide?

 * Kubernetes-native support for Ray cluster and Ray Serve deployment graphs.
-Users can use kubernetes config to define ray cluster and ray serve deployment graph.
-Users can use `kubectl` create ray cluster and ray serve deployment graph.
+You can use a kubernetes config to define a ray cluster and its ray serve deployment graphs.
+Then you can use `kubectl` to create the cluster and its graphs.
 * In-place update for ray serve deployment graph.
 Users can update the ray serve deployment graph config in the RayService CR config and use `kubectl apply` to update the serve deployment graph.
 * Zero downtime upgrade for ray cluster.
 Users can update the ray cluster config in the RayService CR config and use `kubectl apply` to update the ray cluster.
 RayService will temporarily create a pending ray cluster, wait for the pending ray cluster ready, and then switch traffics to the new ray cluster, terminate the old cluster.
 * Services HA.
 RayService will monitor the ray cluster and serve deployments health status.
 If RayService detects any unhealthy status lasting for a certain time, RayService will try to create a new ray cluster, and switch traffic to the new cluster when it is ready.